-Classes are designed to be a complete experience.
+Our classes are designed to be a complete experience.
+Limited open studio access is included with 6-week courses.

-• Each six-week course follows a syllabus that allows our students to learn core techniques in sequence.
+• Each ceramics course follows a syllabus that allows our students to learn core techniques in sequence.

 • Limited open studio access allows for practice in a new hand or wheel technique.